5 ways to save on petrol right now

 Depending on where you are, you could get a government app, such as the NSW Fuel Check app (I've used this one and found it not very responsive but great for highlighting the lowest prices nearby) or WA's FuelWatch.

-It is even more important to track down the cheapest deals when the 22.1-cent per litre government excise discount expires.
+It is even more important to track down the cheapest deals now that the government excise discount has ended.